Databricks brings its Delta Lake project to the Linux Foundation – TechCrunch

 Spark 3.0, which is launching today, enables more of these use cases and speeds them up significantly, in addition to the launch of a new feature that enables you to add a pluggable data catalog to Spark.

-Data Lake, Ghodsi said, is essentially the data layer of the Lake House pattern.
-It brings support for ACID transactions to data lakes, scalable metadata handling, and data versioning, for example.
+Delta Lake, Ghodsi said, is essentially the data layer of the Lake House pattern.
+It brings support for ACID transactions to data lakes, scalable metadata handling and data versioning, for example.
 All the data is stored in the Apache Parquet format and users can enforce schemas (and change them with relative ease if necessary).

 It’s interesting to see Databricks choose the Linux Foundation for this project, given that its roots are in the Apache Foundation.
 “We’re super excited to partner with them,” Ghodsi said about why the company chose the Linux Foundation.
 “They run the biggest projects on the planet, including the Linux project but also a lot of cloud projects.
 The cloud-native stuff is all in the Linux Foundation.”